jessestimpson/kapten/README.md

 ### Running mix tasks for deploy preparation

-In your Mix Project's deps, add a `:"kapten.deploy"` key that specifies any mix tasks to run before deployment.
+In your Mix Project's deps, add a `:"kapten.deploy"` key that specifies any mix tasks to run before deployment, such as generating a Phoenix asset digest.

 ```elixir
 # mix.exs